jarenella/readme-generator/README.md

 # Installation

-How to install
+To install, clone the repository, and make sure to install all related dependancies

 # Usage Information

-How to use
+To use, simply open the folder in an integrated terminal, and run 'node index'

 # Contribution guidelines

-How to contribute
+Contributions are all welcome

 # Test instructions

-Instructions for testing
+N/A

 # License

 - [MIT] https://www.mit.edu/~amini/LICENSE.md

 # Questions?

 - GitHub: jarenella

-- Email: example@example.com
+- Email: jamesa122333@gmail.com